 Note When you click Next, Outlook Web App tries to access your account using the secure password you entered in the previous step.
 As a security precaution, Gmail does not immediately grant Outlook Web App access to your Gmail account.
 Instead, Gmail sends a notification message to your Gmail inbox.

 Open the message from the Google Accounts Team titled Suspicious sign in prevented.
 The message indicates that someone recently tried to use an application to sign in to your Google account.

 Follow the steps in the message to allow Outlook Web App to send and receive email in your Gmail account.

 After you turn on POP access and allow Outlook Web App to access your account, you're ready to set up a connection to your Gmail account.
 For instructions about how to do this, see Connect to another email account.

 These services—Yahoo!
 Mail Plus, Comcast, and AOL—give you POP access automatically.
 None support IMAP access.

 Outlook Web App supports IMAP access for most services, except Gmail.
 With IMAP access, your folders and mail items within those folders are downloaded to Outlook Web App the same way you see them in your other account.
 If your other account allows IMAP access, make sure that IMAP access is turned on before you connect to the account.

 What else do I need to know?

 With POP access, the folder structure isn't downloaded.

-Check out Connect to another email account for the steps you need to follow to set up a connected account.
+Check out Connected accounts for the steps you need to follow to set up a connected account.